-As discussed above, it is important to include the smoothing effects of diffusion in the STF dynamo.
+As discussed above, it is important to include the smoothing effect of diffusion in the STF dynamo.
 We do this in the maps by convolving the evolved magnetic field after each step with a Gaussian.
 If $T$ is the time interval for each complete cycle of the STF map, the assumption is that for the time $T/2$ the diffusive term in the induction equation can be neglected, the flux is frozen and the field amplifies.
-For the remaining period, $T/2$, the advection term goes to zero and pure diffusion acts, with twice the normal diffusivity.
+For the remaining period, $T/2$, the advection term vanishes and diffusion acts, with twice the normal diffusivity.
 The magnetic Reynolds number $\Rm$ is the measure of advection in comparison to diffusion and thus should be a parameter in the convolving function.
-The convolving Gaussian (also the Greens function for diffusion) is therefore taken as \citep{FO90},
+The convolving Gaussian (also the Green's function for diffusion) is therefore taken as \citep{FO90},

-The width of the Gaussian ($\sigma = \sqrt{2T/\Rm}$) is inversely proportional to the $\sqrt{\Rm}$ and shows that the diffusion goes down when $\Rm$ increases and vice-versa.
-A single iteration involves applying the map to amplify the magnetic field and then convolving the evolved field with a Gaussian for the diffusion.
+The width of the Gaussian ($\sigma = \sqrt{2T/\Rm}$) is inversely proportional to $\sqrt{\Rm}$ and shows that the diffusion diminishes when $\Rm$ increases and viceversa.
+A single iteration involves applying the map to amplify the magnetic field and then convolving the evolved field with the above Gaussian.